richardwth/MMD-GAN/README.md

 ### Final Comments
 Thank you for reading!

-Please feel free to contact me if things do not work or suddenly work, or if exploring my code ruins your day. :)
+Please feel free to leave comments if things do not work or suddenly work, or if exploring my code ruins your day. :)

 ## Reference
 [1] Wei Wang, Yuan Sun, Saman Halgamuge.
 Improving MMD-GAN Training with Repulsive Loss Function.
 ICLR 2019.
 URL: https://openreview.net/forum?id=HygjqjR9Km. \